What is the Matsuri?

 Japan is known for its colourful and exuberant festivals known as Matsuri.
 Originally the word matsuri was a generic name for all Japanese Shinto ceremonies to honour and thank the gods.

-In Japanese, matsuru means “to honour” and “to celebrate the gods”.
+In Japanese, matsuri means “to honour” and “to celebrate the gods”.
 In modern Japan, matsuri means both “festival” and “celebration”.

 Usually sponsored and hosted by local shrines, these festivals celebrate various important events throughout the year, hosting spectacular parades, delicious food stalls and exciting games.
 Many famous Japanese events, like the Sapporo Snow Festival and the Nango Summer Jazz Festival, are considered to be matsuri.